somebloke1/chroma_mcp_server/docs/developer_guide.md

 5. **Verification (Optional):**

-    You can verify the promotion using `chroma-client query` or MCP tools:
+    You can verify the promotion using `chroma-mcp-client query` or MCP tools:

     * Query `derived_learnings_v1` for the new learning ID to inspect its content.
     * Query `chat_history_v1` for the `source-chat-id` to confirm its status is `promoted_to_learning` and that it has a `promoted_learning_id` metadata field pointing to the new learning.